 Welcome to Year One.
 It is an exciting year to be in as we start lots of new topics and we build on what we have learned in Reception.
-The class is taught by Miss Bishop and she is helped by the wonderful Mrs Wilkes, who has been at Hanbury forever!
+The class is taught by Miss Bishop and she is helped by Mrs Larner.
+We also love it when the wonderful Mrs Wilkes, (who used to work in Year 1) comes to read with us!

 There are 19 children in Year One and we work hard to be a team.
 We try to always remember the school's Core Christian Values (friendship, respect, forgiveness, kindness and compassion, trust and endurance) and show these in all that we do.
 We have close links to the church and we enjoy visiting it for services and celebrations.
 Religious Education is taught once a week but the messages and themes are incorporated throughout the timetable.